JoserraLP/SmartTLC/traffic_analyzer/README.md

 - **--middleware_port MQTT_PORT**: middleware broker port.
 Default is *1883*.

 ## Data model
-The followed schema to publish the analyzed information into the middleware is:
+The followed schema to publish the analyzed information into the middleware is a dictionary with the following info:
-- **traffic_analysis**: traffic flow type analysis previously defined.
-It represents only one type of traffic flow.
+- **lane name**: as the key.
-  Possible values are from 0 to 11.
+- **analyzed traffic type**: as the value where it can be on the interval [0, 4], representing all possible traffic types currently.

-Besides, the topic used to publish this information is "traffic_analysis/<traffic_light_id>", where the *<traffic_light_id>* is the traffic light identifier.
+Besides, the topic used to publish this information is "traffic_analysis/<traffic_light_id>", where the *<traffic_light_id>* is the traffic light identifier that is connected to the given lane.